NoUseFreak/sawsh/README.md

    sawsh [global options] command [command options] [filter]

 COMMANDS:
-     list     Render a list of instances
+     connect  Search and connect to an instance exec     Search and execute a command on multiple servers list     Render a list of instances
-     connect  Search and connect to an instance help, h  Shows a list of commands or help for one command
+     help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --aws-region value  (default: "us-east-1")
    --help, -h          show help

 COPYRIGHT:
    (c) Dries De Peuter <dries@depeuter.io>

 ```

 ## Install